kalisio/feathers-s3/README.md

 | `btoa` | the binary to ascii function used to transform sent data into a string.
 Default is to transform to base64. | no |
 | `atob` | the ascii to binary function used to transform received data into a Buffer.
 Default is to transform back from base64. | no |

+#### find (params)

+Lists some objects in a bucket according given criteria.
+See

 #### create (data, params)

-Generate a presigned URL for the following commands:
+Generates a presigned URL for the following commands:
 * [PutObjectCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/classes/putobjectcommand.html)
 * [GetObjectCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/classes/getobjectcommand.html)
 * [UploadPartCommnad](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/classes/uploadpartcommand.html)